Axway/amplify-fusion-labs/api-management/README.md

 ## Introduction

-In these labs, we'll create an Contact API to proxy a backend API.
-We will set up API proxy will handle both backend and frontend security.
-Alos, we will implement one of the API operation with a custom integration making the API being in hybrid mode, mixing proxy mode and apificiation.
+In these labs, we'll create a Contact API to proxy a backend API.
+We will set up an API proxy that will handle both backend and frontend security.
+Also, we will implement one of the API operations with a custom integration, making the API operate in hybrid mode, mixing proxy mode and apification.

-The API we are building will support the following operation
+The API we are building will support the following operations:

 * GET /contacts: Find Contacts (will be linked to an integration)
 * POST /contacts: Create New Contact (proxy mode)
 * GET /contacts/{contactId}: Get Contact Information by ID (proxy mode)
-* PATCH /contacts/{contactId}: Update Contact Information(proxy mode)
+* PATCH /contacts/{contactId}: Update Contact Information (proxy mode)

 This data flow is illustrated below: